 CEPF measures its global impact with 16 indicators adopted by CEPF's Donor Council in June 2017.
 The indicators are designed to yield clear and valuable data that articulate CEPF's impact and demonstrate the efficacy of the CEPF partnership.
 Each indicator corresponds to one of CEPF's four pillars: biodiversity, civil society, human well-being and enabling conditions.
 The biodiversity pillar is the central focus of CEPF and is supported by and linked to the other pillars.
 A strong, diverse civil society is an essential foundation for sustainable biodiversity conservation.
-Enabling conditions, such as sustainable financing and strong laws and since inception-just over US\$145 million-under the policies, are critical for successful conservation.
-Human biodiversity pillar, demonstrating the priority that well-being is directly linked to the success of biodiver CEPF gives to this theme.
-The enabling conditions pillar, conservation efforts because healthy ecosystems encompassing projects dedicated to awareness, are essential for people's lives and livelihoods, while mainstreaming, policy, conservation finance and ecosystems that are unhealthy or have diminished support to regional implementation teams (RITs), biodiversity often cannot deliver the benefits that had received 31% of the total allocation.
-RITs, the people need.
-Further details on CEPF's monitoring on-the-ground partners dedicated to rolling out CEPF's framework can be found in the Annex. strategy and grant-making in each hotspot, received 16.6% of the total allocation (or around half of the During fiscal year 2023-1 July 2022 to 30 June 2023 amount awarded under the enabling conditions pillar) grant-making took place in seven biodiversity hotsp to fund the essential role these organizations play in Caribbean Islands, Indo-Burma, Madagascar and th helping to manage grant-making, monitor impacts Indian Ocean Islands, Mediterranean Basin, Mounta and provide direct support to grantees.
-The civil society of Central Asia, Tropical Andes and Wallacea.
-Several pillar, focused on capacity building and support for these hotspot investments were nearing their final year. networks, received 11% of the total allocation, By 30 June 2023, CEPF had awarded 50% of its grants while human well-being received 8% (Figure 1).
+Enabling conditions, such as sustainable financing and strong laws and policies, are critical for successful conservation.
+Human well-being is directly linked to the success of biodiver conservation efforts because healthy ecosystems are essential for people's lives and livelihoods, while ecosystems that are unhealthy or have diminished biodiversity often cannot deliver the benefits that people need.
+Further details on CEPF's monitoring framework can be found in the Annex.